Laser Scar Treatment

 SkinPen Microneedling has revolutionized the scar correction treatment.
 With only 24 hours of downtime, patients are able to get back to their lives faster.
 SkinPen uses mechanical needles to puncture the scar tissue while encouraging the body to heal with healthy new tissue rich with collagen.
 Numbing is available for those sensitive to pain.
 On average 4-8 treatments are needed for full correction.

 Depending on the depth of the scar, Dr. Atkins may combine these treatments to properly achieve scar correction.
-Side effects include burns, scars, pigmentation change, infection, and reactivating cold sores.
+Side effects may include burns, scars, pigmentation change, infection, and reactivating cold sores.
+However, Dr. Atkins' vast knowledge and experience will minimize the likelihood of negative side effects.
 Post care instruction will be given to help prevent any side effects.
 Physicians Aesthetics has been open for over 15 years and our medical professionals understand how to achieve the maximum results with minimal downtime in a safe way.